 Skip to Main Content

-Muslims in Early Georgia: Introduction
+Muslims in Early Georgia

 Introduction

-Muhammad was purchased in the Caribbean around 1801 by Georgia politician and agriculturalist Thomas Spalding. who owned a plantation on Sapelo Island.
+Muhammad was purchased in the Caribbean around 1801 by Georgia politician and agriculturalist Thomas Spaldingwho owned a plantation on Sapelo Island.

 In the 1820s, Bilali Muhammad hand-wrote a 13-page text in Arabic.
 That document is in the collection of the Hargrett Rare Book & Manuscript Library at the University of Georgia.

-Related Guides
+Related Guide:

 Bilali's Grandchildren